ssuryanarayanan/Qi-Docs/docs/Writing data.md

 Writes *items* over existing events in the specified stream.
 Throws an exception if any index does not have a value to be replaced.
 If any individual event fails to be replaced, the entire operation is rolled back and no replaces are performed.
 The index that caused the issue and the streamId are included in the error response.

-There are also overloads of the *ReplaceValues( )* method that allow the user to put a ‘batch’ of writes together and send data to multiple streams in the same operation.
-For more information see the Advanced Topics: ‘Methods that act upon Multiple Streams’ section.

 ##UpdateValue( )

 *_Qi Client Library_*